Coconut Flour Bread

 • Water.

 • Baking powder.
-This leavening agent used to give the bread a little rise and fluffiness.
+This leavening agent gives the bread a little rise and fluffiness.

 • Psyllium husk.
 Binds the bread together and gives it a more pliable texture.